- What Is a Qualified Perpetual Trust?

 - Do Trust Funds Gain Interest?

 When considering long-term wealth management strategies, many people wonder: do trust funds gain interest?
-The answer is yes, but with important nuances.
-Trust funds aren’t simply static accounts holding money but are sophisticated financial vehicles that can generate interest, dividends and capital appreciation depending on how they’re structured and invested.
-Unlike basic savings accounts, trust… read more…
+While the answer is yes, it’s important to know how trust funds work and how they accumulate interest.
+Trust funds aren’t simply static accounts holding money but rather, sophisticated financial vehicles that can generate interest, dividends and capital appreciation, depending on… read more…

 - Understanding How Discretionary Trusts Work